colin273/scriptable-node/README.md

 This project can use all the help it can get.
 Pull requests to implement features are welcomed.

-Right now, there are a few urgent things to implement:
+Right now, there are a couple of things that urgently need to be finished:

-- `Data` - the foundation of everything.
-Most likely to be implemented as `ArrayBuffer`, although `Buffer` and `UInt8Array` are also options.
+- `Data` - the foundation of a lot.
+This will be a wrapper for `Buffer`, at least for now.
+When this becomes an Electron app, I will either have it use `ArrayBuffer` everywhere or use `Buffer` or `Blob` depending on the environment.
-- `Image` - relies heavily on `Data` and should be fairly easy once `Data` is complete.
+- `Image` - the calculation for the dimensions of an image needs to be implemented.

-After that, the long process of developing system-specific bridges begins.
+After that, the process of developing system-specific bridges begins.

 ## API checklist